Most interesting landmarks of Denmark

 If you see this after your page is loaded completely, leafletJS files are missing.

 Denmark includes Bornholm – comparatively distant island which here is reviewed separately.

-Denmark is truly noble European country with rich heritage.
-While its nature offers few spectacular sights (such as Møns Klint), country has some very interesting archaeological monuments and a huge wealth of exquisite architecture monuments.
+Denmark is a truly noble European country with a rich heritage.
+While its nature offers few spectacular sights (such as Møns Klint), the country has some very interesting archaeological monuments and a huge wealth of exquisite architecture monuments.
 It seems that with every century Danes got better and better at architectural design.